-Enterprises need to make a lot of decisions before they adopt a no-code or low-code development platform.
+Enterprises need to make a lot of decisions before they adopt any of the no-code or low-code options available.
 Follow these best practices to get started.

 One of the first decisions an enterprise will have to make is whether to select a cloud-native offering or a third-party vendor.
 Cloud-native platforms make management and monitoring easier since everything is under one provider.
 And, if you already use a particular cloud and build your own full dev environments, you can potentially reduce cost and complexity with a low-code approach.
 Google App Maker and Microsoft PowerApps are popular offerings.
 However, there are vendor lock-in risks that could affect future multi-cloud deployment plans.

-On the other hand, third-party options give enterprises the flexibility to deploy software on any public cloud.
+On the other hand, third-party low code vendors give enterprises the flexibility to deploy software on any public cloud.
 If an organization plans to develop more specific applications -- such as customer relationship management (CRM) apps -- third-party options are a better choice because of their customization capabilities.
 Popular no-code and low-code third-party vendors include Appian, Zoho and OutSystems.

-Open source low-code platforms extend app dev capabilities
+Open source low-code options extend app dev capabilities

 - Skyve is aimed at multiple user types and works with most common databases, browsers and hardware devices.
 It automatically suggests layouts, actions, security and more to ease application development.
 Additionally, Skyve combines and integrates a range of open source libraries and frameworks.